-BRIEF-Vopak and Altagas to jointly invest in Propane Export Terminal in Canada
+BRIEF-Vopak and AltaGas to jointly invest in propane export terminal in Canada

 * Compass Diversified Holdings announces pricing of $100 million preferred share offering

-* Altagas Ltd - Co, Royal Vopak have entered into a joint venture and will invest together in development of Ridley Island Propane Export Terminal

-* Altagas Ltd - Project is to be designed to ship 1.2 million tonnes of propane per annum, with approximately 96,000 cubic meters of storage capacity
+* Project is to be designed to ship 1.2 million tonnes of propane per annum, with approximately 96,000 cubic meters of storage capacity

-* Altagas Ltd - Royal Vopak will take a 30 percent interest in Ridley Island Propane Export Terminal

 * Compass Diversified Holdings announces pricing of $100 million preferred share offering